Wednesday, 24 August 2016

 Nothing much happening on the medical side for Lauren except for blood checks (1 transfusion, platelets) and physio on her leg a couple of times a week.
 Bone marrow biopsy next week should give a better picture of how the treatment is working.

-So Lauren has been busy having her first manicure (with Kate's first pedicure) and a gentle massage from www.challenge.org.au - a switched on local charity providing support to cancer patients and their families.
+and a gentle massage from www.challenge.org.au - a switched on local charity providing support to cancer patients and their families.
 For a state based charity they punch above their weight in support services.